About the Journal

 Focus and Scope

-Literary Geographies is a peer-reviewed open-access e-journal that provides a forum for new research and collaboration in the field of literary/geographical studies.
+Literary Geographies is a peer-reviewed open-access journal that provides a forum for new research and collaboration across the range of contemporary forms of literary geography.

 Peer Review Process